 - The IHG Premier Card offers 10x points on IHG spending, 5x points on travel, gas stations, and dining, and 3x points on other purchases

 - The IHG Premier Card offers a $100 statement credit plus 10,000 bonus points if you spend $20,000 on the card in a calendar year, plus make one additional purchase

 - As mentioned above, the IHG Premier Card offers Diamond status if you spend $40,000 on the card in a calendar year

 In the past the card was exceptionally unrewarding for spending, while I’d say for some people there could now be value in spending on the card.

 However, anecdotally many report that the IHG Premier Card is easier to get approved for, and that also matches my experience, as I got instantly approved when I applied (and I don’t remember the last time prior to that where I was instantly approved for a Chase card).

 It’s my understanding that Chase has different approval requirements for some co-brand cards, depending on the customer base the card is targeting, and it sure seems like the IHG Card is among the easiest of the travel rewards cards to get approved for.

 Assuming you’ve otherwise struggled to be approved for Chase cards (while still being under 5/24, etc.), then this could be a good card to consider.

 The IHG Premier Card is a useful hotel credit card that just about everyone who is eligible should have, even if they’re not otherwise IHG loyalists.
-Personally, I’d get the card for the anniversary free night certificate alone, though there are potentially valuable benefits beyond that, including the fourth night free on award redemptions, IHG Platinum status, etc.
+Personally, I’d get the card for the anniversary free night certificate alone, though there are potentially valuable benefits beyond that, including the fourth night free on award redemptions, IHG Platinum status, $50 in United TravelBank Cash, etc.